 EY teams and ANSA also developed examples of leading practice writing and page-build approaches for various subject areas, which can be shared with ecosystem partners to increase the quality of their news, furthering the reach and raising the profile of bona fide stories.

-Making news trustworthy
+Making news transparent

 The proof-of-concept results led to ANSA deciding to scale the solution across its whole online business and discussions about expanding it beyond.

 ANSACheck reaffirms trust in the news and the value of professional journalism.
 It enables readers to confirm that news origins are true and trusted, and drives a deeper understanding of the news process – which is particularly relevant if a story is controversial.

 The solution has also enabled ANSA to create a new ecosystem-based business model with built-in trust, extending to each partner, which helps protect the reputations of multiple media brands.
 It also makes it more difficult for fake news to be shared; if a story is tampered with, it loses the ANSACheck sticker, and in doing so its validity cannot be assured.

 The solution developed could be scaled and applied globally, and EY teams have had numerous inquiries from other news media companies worldwide.